10 Ways to Monetize Your Social Media Expertise

 - You are considered an expert on social media at your circle, and everyone is looking for your help.

 Then, you are probably considering ways your expertise can help you make some extra income.
 Here are 10 ways to make monetize that expertise:

 Social media is becoming an increasingly important marketing channel for all businesses, as well as individuals.
 Two-thirds of internet users worldwide use social media to communicate, and there is much untapped potential for businesses to connect with their customers.

 If you are the kind of person that everyone is asking for help and advice, then, teaching social media skills might be the right way to go.
 SMEs are looking for ways to get their business in front of their customers, and many professionals want to learn how to promote their accounts or become themselves an expert.

 But, what is the best way to teach social media?

 1. Create an Online Course

-Someone who will pay for a course is looking for a structured and quick way to achieve a specific result, your course should be short and to the point.
+Someone who will pay for course is looking for a structured and quick way to achieve a specific result, your online course should be short and to the point.
 You can also add more value to it by offering a certificate of completion at the end!